3133. marainó

 Phonetic Spelling: (mar-ah'-ee-no)

-Definition: to quench, waste away
+Definition: to wither, to fade, to waste away

-Usage: pass: I die, wither (like the grass).
+Meaning: pass: I die, wither (like the grass).

 HELPS Word-studies